obzehn/cscs_alps_daint/README.md

 ```
 #SBATCH --partition=debug
 ```
 Here you can run only one job at a time for max 30min, but consequentially there is no long waiting time.
 Just test a few combinations of GPUs/MPI/OMP for your replicas on the debug queue and then submit to the normal queue (just take away the line specifying the debug partition).
+More details on the slurm queueing system are contained [here](https://docs.cscs.ch/running/slurm/), while [here](https://manual.gromacs.org/current/user-guide/mdrun-performance.html) are some details on how to optimize GROMACS performance.